FIFA Soccer 95

-FIFA Soccer 95 is a 1994 football simulation video game developed and published by Electronic Arts.
-The game was released for the Sega Genesis in November 1994.
+FIFA Soccer 95 is a 1994 football video game published by EA Sports.
+The game was released for the Sega Mega Drive in 1994.
 It is a sequel to FIFA International Soccer and the second game in the FIFA series.
-It is the only FIFA title to not be released on PC.

 Gameplay

 FIFA Soccer 95 is a video game that simulates football.
 The game utilizes an isometric viewpoint.
 The player controls one of the eleven footballers on their team, with the ability to switch to control another footballer.
 The game allows up to four players at the same time, each controlling a different footballer.
 The players can choose to control a footballer on the same team or on opposing teams.
 The remaining footballers are controlled by the computer.

 Club sides are included for the first time in the series, with clubs from six leagues across Europe; the Premier League in England, Ligue 1 in France, the Bundesliga in Germany, Serie A in Italy, the Eredivisie in the Netherlands and La Liga in Spain.
 Several clubs from the Campeonato Brasileiro leagues in Brazil and clubs named for cities in the American Professional Soccer League in the US are also included.
 The licenses did not cover the player names, so fictional names are used instead.

 Other new features compared to the previous game include the implementation of the penalty shootout to resolve games that finish in a draw after extra time (FIFA International Soccer had instead used next-goal-wins at the end of extra time).